Call me on my blasphemy, but landing page optimization is akin to God’s work when it comes to PPC.

 There are outliers on both ends of the length spectrum.
 The right question is, “What does my audience need to believe?”
-We’re right back to the bedrock: real people with real problems in search of real solutions.
+Which takes us back to where we started: real people with real problems in search of real solutions.

 And the only reliable way to speak to your audience’s needs is to steal from them.
 To unearth, mine, polish, and regurgitate their own words.

-The problem is … unless you have a wealth of in-house data — qualitative data, not quantitative — most of us get stuck.
+If you don’t have a wealth of in-house data, however — qualitative data, not quantitative — most of us get stuck.

 So, where do you find their words?

 User-generated content can take many forms, including:

 - Social Media

 This is what’s known as review mining: digging into your customer’s own feedback and comments.
 Start with sites like Facebook, Twitter, Yelp, Amazon, Reddit, app stores, blog comments, and (especially) your own on-page questionnaires.
 You can also use email surveys and person-to-person interviews to find the statements you need.

 The key, however, is to get inside the mind of potential customers by eavesdropping.